ErfanDL/ESP_OTA_Dashboard/README.md

 - User friendly WEB UI to manage Firmware updates remotely
 - Secure frontend login page by username and password
 - Secured Flash Firmware by password in WEB UI
-- Register devices to server by hostname
+- Register devices to server by devices hostname
 - Display the registered devices information in WEB UI: MAC address, IP address, Signal strength, Firmware version, and hostname
 - Display the number of Registered, Online and Offline devices in WEB UI
 - Monitor the Online/Offline status of devices in WEB UI